 All nonimmigrant visa applicants are required to undergo a security check in various government databases to see if their name has been tagged for any reason.

 If your name has been tagged on this system, you can be denied a student visa, depending on the reason.
-If you are coming to the United States to study a technologically or politically sensitive topic, you may have to receive an additional security clearance before receiving your visa.
-This may not result in a denial, but it will most likely delay the processing time of your application.
+If you are coming to the United States to study a technologically or politically sensitive topic, you might have to pass an additional security clearance before receiving your visa.
+This might not result in a denial, but it will most likely delay the processing time of your application.
 Students often have to defer their admission for a semester or a year when this happens.

 If you have been found to meet one of the grounds of inadmissibility to the United States, your student visa will be denied.
 Common charges of inadmissibility include criminal convictions and/or prior overstays in the United States that surpassed 180 days.

 When your student visa expires, you will have to visit a U.S. consulate to apply for a new one if you are still enrolled in your academic program and you want to travel abroad and be able to return to the United States.
 (Extensions of your student status are possible from within the U.S., but will not permit return entry if you leave.)
-Your application for a new student visa can still be denied, even though your prior application was successful.
+Your application for a new student visa can be denied at this point, even though your prior student visa application was successful.

-If your student visa is denied, the consular officer should inform you of the reason(s) both verbally and in writing.
-Make sure you carefully review this decision.
+If your student visa is denied, the consular officer should inform you of the reasons both verbally and in writing.
+Carefully review this decision.

 Depending on the reasons and your consulate, you might be able to reapply for your visa once you have collected documentation to overcome the denial.
 Your Designated School Official (DSO) might be able to assist you if the reason is directly related to your I-20 form and admission.
 If the denial is for any other reason, consider seeking assistance from an immigration attorney.